Moss Point, Mississippi

 Moss Point is a city in Jackson County, Mississippi, United States.
 The population was 12,147 in 2020, a decline from the figure of 13,704 in 2010.
 The Moss Point Historic District and several individual buildings are listed on the National Register of Historic Places' Jackson County listings.

 History

-On August 29, 2005, Moss Point was hit by the strong east side of Hurricane Katrina, and much of the city was flooded or destroyed (see details below).
 Moss Point is home to Trent Lott International Airport and the Mississippi Export Railroad.

 On August 29, 2005, Moss Point was hit by the strong eastern side of Hurricane Katrina, when it passed 30 mi east of central New Orleans with minimal gale-force winds.
 However, on the east side of Hurricane Katrina, much of Moss Point was flooded or destroyed in one day, by the strong hurricane-force winds which lasted several hours and a storm surge exceeding 20 ft in some sections.

 An EF2 tornado touched down in Moss Point on June 19, 2023 The tornado covered six miles of the city and damaged or destroyed over 300 homes and businesses.